 1. Did your medical school offer elective courses to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?
 3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
 2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
 1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
 0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.
-No, there are currently no elective courses regarding Education for Sustainable Healthcare or Planetary Health.
+The UAMS COM curriculum has not offered any electives on planetary health nor electives that include ESH/planetary health topics in the past year.